High Peak Junction: History as part of the High Peak Railway

-As first built, the C&HPR – built to standard gauge proportions after initial plans for it to be constructed as a canal route – originally terminated at this location, named in the original Act as "beside the Cromford Canal, at or near to Cromford", where freight was transferred between canal barges and railway wagons.
+As first built, the C&HPR – built to standard gauge proportions after initial plans for it to be constructed as a canal route – originally terminated at this location, named in the original act of Parliament, the Cromford and High Peak Railway Act 1825 (6 Geo.
+4. c. xxx), as "beside the Cromford Canal, at or near to Cromford", where freight was transferred between canal barges and railway wagons.
 The large wharf-side transit shed, with awning over the canal, still stands on the west bank of the canal, a small distance from the workshop complex.
 From here the double-tracked line ran beside the workshops and up the steep Sheep Pasture incline.
 Prior to the construction of this larger transit shed, use was made of another shed the other side of the workshops, which opened onto the river.
 This later became a locomotive shed, but has now been demolished, and lies beyond the picnic area.

 This first section of the line, from here to Hurdlow, opened on 29 May 1830, opening throughout in 1831.
 At this point in time the railway was isolated from any other railway lines, being connected only to canals at either end, namely the Cromford Canal in the south, and the Peak Forest Canal at Whaley Bridge in the north.
 Cromford Canal had previously been finished in 1794 and linked Sir Richard Arkwright’s mills to the national waterway system.